privefl/jekyll-now-r-template/README.md

+# This is not yet ready for use

 # Add a blog to your website in minutes

 This is a template (and tutorial) for creating your blog with R Markdown in minutes.